stefnotch/aftermath-editor/README.md

 Dang, I'll need a good name for this project.

+Explanation of what this is.

+Quick explanation of what MathMl is.

 ## History

 MathML is a lovely, but quite massive standard for _rendering_ mathematical formulas on the web.